Standard position for surfaces in link complements in arbitrary 3-manifolds: Eliminating disks with words in the letter

 In the case that the curve is of the form $SS$ or $PS$, this gives an immediate contradiction: the curve $\bdy Z_i$ is not in normal form, violating condition~(3) or~(4) of \refdef{NormalSurface}, respectively.

 In the case the curve is of the form $PP$, then it has the form shown in \reffig{IsotopeP}.
 Both arcs are in meridianal form, thus they cut off a corner that is not identified to another corner of the truncation face.
 However, consider the interior edge encircled by the curve $\bdy Z_i$.
-At one of its endpoints, this edge is identified to another edge across the corresponding truncation face, as described in \refsec{Gluing}; see also \reffig{CrossingArc}.
+Because this is an interior edge of a chunk decomposition of a weakly generalized alternating link, at one of its endpoints, this edge is identified to another edge across the corresponding truncation face, as described in \refsec{Gluing}; see also \reffig{CrossingArc}.
 Thus one of its endpoints meets a corner of a truncation face that is identified to another corner of the same truncation face.
-But this is a contradiction: because $\bdy Z_i$ is in meridianal form, neither endpoint of the edge can have this property. \end{proof}
+This is a contradiction: because $\bdy Z_i$ is in meridianal form, neither endpoint can have this property. \end{proof}

+Note that the previous proof relies heavily on the alternating condition, when using the chunk decomposition of \refsec{Gluing}.

 \begin{theorem} Suppose $Z$ is in normal form with respect to the chunk decomposition of $Y-N(L)$.
-Then no normal subsurface of $Z$ is a disk meeting exactly three truncation faces (no $PPP$ disk), exactly two truncation faces and an interior edge (no $PPS$ disk), exactly one truncation face and two interior edges (no $PSS$ disk), or exactly three interior edges (no $SSS$ disk). \end{theorem}
+Then no normal subsurface of $Z$ is a disk whose boundary is labelled $SSS$, nor a disk in meridianal form whose boundary is labelled $PPP$, $PPS$, or $PSS$.

+More generally, no normal subsurface $Z_i$ of $Z$ has a boundary component meeting an odd number of letters $S$ and $P$. \end{theorem}

 \begin{proof} As in the proof of \refthm{No2LetterWords}, a curve $\bdy Z_i$ determines an embedded curve $\gamma$ on the diagram graph $\pi(L) \subset \Pi$, with letters $S$ running transversely through diagram edges, and letters $P$ running through a diagram edge immediately to the left or right of a crossing, determined by the position of the arc on the truncation face in meridianal form as in \reffig{IsotopeP}.